gadget-framework/gadget-course/stock_interactions.md

-### Excercise
+### Exercise

 * Depletion of stock components is often a concern.
-Using the straying mechanism set up a three stock model where individual are slowly dispersed between all three components.
+Using the straying mechanism set up a three-stock model where individuals are slowly dispersed among all three components.
 Define a fishing fleet that targets only one of the stocks and investigate how different dispersion levels affect the depletion of all stocks.
-* Gadget allow you to set up a catch at age model.
+* Gadget allows you to set up a catch-at-age model.
 Use the movement mechanism to define a model with a maximum age of 10, where each age is a separate stock.
-How would you define the fleets for this model so you could use commercial catch at age directly into the model?
+How would you define the fleets for this model so you could use commercial catch-at-age directly into the model?

 ## Spawning